Umayodus

-Umayodus is an extinct genus of "condylarth" mammal from the late Paleocene or the earliest Eocene.
-It is a didolodontid which lived in what is now Peru.
+Umayodus is an extinct genus of "condylarth" mammal from the late Paleocene to the early Eocene.
+It is a didolodontid that lived in what is now Peru.
 It is known from the holotype LU3-801, an isolated right third molar, which was found in the Muñani Formation of Laguna Umayo, Peru.
-It was first named by Javier N. Gelfo and Bernard Sigé in 2011 and the type species is Umayodus raimondi.
+It was first named by Javier N. Gelfo and Bernard Sigé in 2011, and the type species is Umayodus raimondi.

 Phylogeny

 Cladogram after Gelfo and Sigé, 2011: